zaikio/zai-docs/docs/getting-started/create-app.md

 ## Setup a developer account

 To be able to manage apps you must first create a personal Zaikio account and an organisation in [Zaikio sandbox](https://hub.sandbox.zaikio.com).
-Afterwards you can access **My Apps** in the sidebar.
+Afterwards you can access **Developer** in the navigation.

 - Make sure that the kind of your organisation is **Software Developer**
 - You need to have the **Admin** role in that organisation.

 ## Create a new app

-You can now create a new app in the **My apps** section.
+You can now create a new app in the **Developer** section.

 <div class="browser-mockup" data-url="https://hub.zaikio.com">